ExpeditionRPG/expedition/docs/qdl_guide.md

 > Draw one tier 1 loot
 > {{ onFire == true }} Reduce all adventurers' health by 1
 ```

+### Art

+You can embed large images in cards for visually important things, such as showing off a symbol found on a lock.
+Simply add `[art_name]` to a roleplaying card's contents.
+By default, art takes up 50% of the width of the card, reducing the amount players need to scroll.
+If it's important for the art to take up the full width of the card, you can append `_full` to the end, such as `[art_name_full]`.
+You can use any icon listed in the **Icons** section.
+You can also use [the art files listed here](https://github.com/ExpeditionRPG/expedition-art/tree/master/art) - note that because those files are PNG extension, you'll need to add `_png` after the file name and before `_full`, for example `[darker_at_dawn_png_full]`

 ### Context